Faux Celebrity Fiction and Influencer Books About the Famous Life

 But here is the kicker – the victim is a REALITY TV STAR.
 So the whole thing is like watching a behind-the-scenes look at Desperate Housewives.

 It was seriously amazing guys.
-It’s truly the perfect beach read.
+It’s truly the perfect beach read and a great one for our list of reality tv books.

 Faux Celebrity and Influencer Books We Want to Read